Longeaux History, Family Crest & Coats of Arms

 Early History of the Longeaux family

-Another 115 words (8 lines of text) covering the years 1463, 1470, and 1880 are included under the topic Early Longeaux History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Longeaux research.
+Another 70 words (5 lines of text) covering the years 1463, 1470, and 1880 are included under the topic Early Longeaux History in all our PDF Extended History products and printed products wherever possible.

 Longeaux Spelling Variations